Podcast 9 February 2026

 Susan (9:07): And so often that the feel part of that takes over and everything else stops.
 And certainly myself, I don't know whether either of you have shared this, there's a sort of false courage.
 You know, no, I can cope with this, and you don't like self to feel, and then you're cutting off, as you've just pointed out, Kaitlin, a quarter of your resources.
 So when faced with taking this sort of life changing or even life limiting direction, to make sure you do all four of those.
 So let's hear more from Talia.

-Talia (9:49): And there’s a there’s a backstory here.
+Talia (9:49): And there's a there's a backstory here.
 The previous year, my husband Mark died.
-Suddenly, he was an incredibly steady and kind and wise human being, very much into alternative medicine and alternative therapies both of us had seen a naturopath for ages, and then he died, and I went into shock and grief, and wasn’t through that.
+Suddenly, he was an incredibly steady and kind and wise human being, very much into alternative medicine and alternative therapies both of us had seen a naturopath for ages, and then he died, and I went into shock and grief, and I didn't through that.
 When I was diagnosed with cancer.

 James (10:43): Isn't that horrendous?
 Horrendous?
 The double whammy,